colon cancer picture

 2. Colonoscopy once every 10 years, or

-3. Liquid Biopsy Sheild Test (blood test) which provided to people with specific inclusion criteria
+3. Liquid Biopsy Sheild Test (blood test) every 3 years, offered to eligible individuals who meet the test inclusion criteria.

 X